zachtyll/E7012E-Mechatronics/README.md

 The task is to build an automated guided vehicle or AGV.
 The vehicle should be able to follow along a line track without deviating and within a set time.

 ### The Team
-The team consists of Julius Lundberg, Jonathan Myrsell, Ivar Rockström, Alejandro Salvador, Anton Sundström och Zacharias Tyllström.
+The team consists of Julius Lundberg, Jonathan Myrsell, Ivar Rockström, Alejandro Salvador, Anton Sundström and Zacharias Tyllström.

 ### The AGV
 The tasks the team were set out to solve were to design and construct a